 For most European countries, T-Mobile UK customers will pay 28.8p per minute to make calls, 7.9p to receive calls, 28.8p per minute to retrieve voicemail, 8.9p per text and 30p per MMS message.
 T-Mobile has no standard rate for data, as it requires that customers purchase an Internet Travel Booster to use data overseas.

-The deal - “Europe Traveller Bundles”
+“Europe Traveller Bundles”

 Orange charges a standard rate for calls and texts in Europe, and also offers various bundles that offer a discount on that standard rate, as well as a data allowance in some cases.
 If you don't have a separate roaming data allowance, you'll be limited to 16MB of data on contract, or 12MB on PAYG.
 Unless you have a data bundle of some description (see below), Orange sets up its data roaming so that users will never spend more than €50 on data.